feedpm/feed-docs/docs/css/coding-guidelines.md

 ### Shrinking CSS File Size using CSS Compressors

-If you feel that there is something wrong while the CSS codes get loaded over the browsers and it seems to be lagging behind in speed, then there is high time you tried to compress the size of the CSS files.
-A lot of elements, including line breaks, white spaces, and even redundant CSS styles might be interfering with your CSS file and delaying your site from loading quicker.
+If you measure that the CSS takes more time to download on an average network (throttle in network tab), then you may compress the CSS to shave off all the white spaces, new lines; even redundant styles.
+All these take extra time to download, parse and apply cascadingly.
 Some of the tools that you can use to get rid of these issues include CSS Compressor or blend it with Minifier to utilize the benefits to its fullest.

 ---